That old car sitting unused could cost you far more than you think. Before you leave it abandoned, here’s what every Ontario car owner should know.

 North York follows the same process as the rest of Toronto, but abandoned cars are more common around older apartment blocks and side streets.
 Residents often report cars sitting for weeks with flat tires or missing parts.

-Scarborough has large areas with less traffic, which makes it a hotspot for abandoned cars.
+Scarborough has many low-traffic areas, making it a common location for abandoned vehicles.
 Some cars remain abandoned on quiet streets for months.
 The Toronto Police’s Parking Enforcement team handles these cases, too, but it can take longer for removal because the vehicles don’t block roads or pose safety issues.

 Conclusion

 If you are stuck with an unwanted vehicle in the Greater Toronto Area, don’t leave it abandoned.
 It’s risky, illegal, and harmful to the environment.
 The better choice is to contact a trusted auto recycler.
-The company offers scrap car removal services in various cities like Ajax, Scarborough, North York, Blackstock, Toronto, and more.
+Greenway Auto Recycling offers scrap car removal services across Ajax, Scarborough, North York, Blackstock, Toronto, and surrounding areas.
 The team handles pickup, paperwork, and recycling.
 You will get fair value for your vehicle, and you won’t need to worry about hidden fees or legal trouble.
 Call Greenway Auto Recycling today to schedule your free pickup and handle your car the right way.